United States Postal Service: Direct delivery vs. customer pickup

 Originally, mail was not delivered to homes and businesses, but to post offices.
 In 1863, "city delivery" began in urban areas with enough customers to make this economical.
 This required streets to be named, houses to be numbered, with sidewalks and lighting provided, and these street addresses to be added to envelopes.
 The number of routes served expanded over time.
 In 1891, the first experiments with Rural Free Delivery began in less densely populated areas.
-There is currently an effort to reduce direct delivery in favor of mailbox clusters.

 To compensate for high mail volume and slow long-distance transportation which saw mail arrive at post offices throughout the day, deliveries were made multiple times a day.
 This ranged from twice for residential areas to up to seven times for the central business district of Brooklyn, New York.
-In the late 19th century, mail boxes were encouraged, saving carriers the time it took to deliver directly to the addressee in person; in the 1910s and 1920s, they were phased in as a requirement for service.
+In the late 19th century, mail boxes were encouraged, saving carriers the time it took to deliver directly to the addressee in person.
+During the 1910s and 1920s, they were phased in as a requirement for service.
 In the 1940s, multiple daily deliveries began to be reduced, especially on Saturdays.
 By 1990, the last twice-daily deliveries in New York City were eliminated.

-Today, mail is delivered once a day on-site to most private homes and businesses.
+Since then, mail is delivered once a day to most private homes and businesses.
 The USPS still distinguishes between city delivery (where carriers generally walk and deliver to mailboxes hung on exterior walls or porches, or to commercial reception areas) and rural delivery (where carriers generally drive).
 With "curbside delivery", mailboxes are at the ends of driveways, on the nearest convenient road.
 "Central point delivery" is used in some locations, where several nearby residences share a "cluster" of individual mailboxes in a single housing.

 Some customers choose to use post office boxes for an additional fee, for privacy or convenience.
 This provides a locked box at the post office to which mail is addressed and delivered (usually earlier in the day than home delivery).
 Customers in less densely populated areas where there is no city delivery and who do not qualify for rural delivery may receive mail only through post office boxes.
 High-volume business customers can also arrange for special pick-up.

 Another option is the old-style general delivery, for people who have neither post office boxes nor street addresses.
 Mail is held at the post office until they present identification and pick it up.

 Some customers receive free post office boxes if the USPS declines to provide door-to-door delivery to their location or a nearby box.
 People with medical problems can request door-to-door delivery.
 Homeless people are also eligible for post office boxes at the discretion of the local postmaster, or can use general delivery.